alexanderchoban/OpenSBIS/src/OpenSBIS.UI/README.md

 # OpenSBIS Web Client and API

 ## Development Build
-Before you can run locally, you will need a postgresql database and oauth server configured.
+Before you can run locally, you will need a postgresql database, OpenSBIS API, and oauth server configured.
 The easiest way to set this up would be to run the solution's docker-composer file.
 (Optional: comment out the website section to save resources) And then continuing with the following sets:

 ### Dev-Build: Pre-Build
 * npm install -g webpack (one time only)